AlanV05/COMP2000-AKAN-/README.md

 Kirthika: Completed the IRAT and discussed results with group mates, as well as, discussing the answers as a class (TRAT).In the application stage, I worked on installing git onto my laptop.

 Nabila - Connected to the github repository.
 Got it cloned on my device and created a Names.java file.
 Added it for staging, completed the commits and pushed the file to the repo.

+Alley - The pirmairy task today was setting up the group avaiabilities, assisting in the configuration of team memebers github settings as well as focusing on collaberating as a group inregards to our IRAT results and elaberating on alternative answers before comming to a collaberative dicision on the best approach and answers.